Improving Listening Skills

 • Problems are not solved or resolved

-Improving listening skills enables one to see the big picture from a height unattainable any other way.
+Improving listening skills enables one to see the big picture from a height unattainable in any other way.

 Building A Desire To Listen